kiva-mccr/zyabhgParameterCalculator/README.md

-# This repository has been archived for similar functionality please refer to the LC2 Calculator.
+# This repository has been archived, for similar functionality please refer to the LC2 Calculator.

 <img width="395" alt="Screenshot 2024-03-30 150543" src="https://github.com/kiva-mccr/zyabhgParameterCalculator/assets/137964838/865d4be5-ef1b-4060-a475-67df77faa0b4">